 We will respond to your inquiries in accordance with applicable data protection laws.

-Depending on the laws of your country or US state of residence, you may have the right to:
+Depending on the laws of your country or U.S. state of residence, you may have the right to:

 These rights may be subject to legal limitations based on applicable privacy laws.